Boburmirzo/apisix-authgear-oidc-full-stack-auth/README.md

 Before you begin, you'll need the following:

 - A **free Authgear account**.
 [Sign up](https://oursky.typeform.com/to/S5lvI8rN) if you don't have one already.
 - **Configure an application in Authgear**.
-If you don't have any applications that use Authgear, you can create a new Authgear OIDC Client application by following the this guide.
+If you don't have any applications that use Authgear, you can create a new Authgear OIDC Client application by following this [guide](https://docs.authgear.com/how-to-guide/authenticate/oidc-provider#setting-up-authgear-in-the-portal).
 - [Docker](https://docs.docker.com/get-docker/) is used to install all services.

 Start by cloning the project into your local machine: